jausegar/openair/LimeSDR.md

 # LimeSDR

 This tutorial is for LimeSDR Mini.
-If you use LimeSDR USB, click [here] (https://github.com/myriadrf/LimeSDR-USB).
-In this [link] (https://github.com/myriadrf/trx-lms7002m) you can find the ini files for LimeSDR USB and LimeSDR Mini.
+If you use LimeSDR USB, click [here](https://github.com/myriadrf/LimeSDR-USB).
+In this [link](https://github.com/myriadrf/trx-lms7002m) you can find the ini files for LimeSDR USB and LimeSDR Mini.

 # Kernel/Machine Setup

-Follow the instruction provided [here] (https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirKernelMainSetup) to setup you machine, in particular the power / cpu freq management.
+Follow the instruction provided [here](https://gitlab.eurecom.fr/oai/openairinterface5g/wikis/OpenAirKernelMainSetup) to setup you machine, in particular the power / cpu freq management.
 This will resolve, in most of the cases, the realtime issues when running OAI and the RF driver.

 Install the required Ubuntu packages for LimeSDR Mini.
 Note: the following steps will be shortly integrated with build_oai script